 A good place to start preparing for your PCS is by reviewing your spending plan or budget.
 It doesn't matter how you track your money, whether it's an app, spreadsheet, or an old-fashioned journal.
 What's important is that you do it.
-For those who haven't looked at your spending plan recently, I've included tonight with your handouts a Spending Plan Worksheet Handout.
+For those who haven't looked at your spending plan recently, I've included a Spending Plan Worksheet Handout in your course handouts to complete tonight.
 If you are married, this would be a great activity to complete with your spouse.